10 Credit Card Myths Debunked by a Finance Expert (With 830+ Credit Score)

 Credit Cards Always Lead to Long Term Debt

 There’s a common belief that credit cards are a straight path to debt.
-Stories of individuals falling into massive debt due to reckless spending are common.
-According to Experian, the average credit card balance in the U.S. is $5,525.
-However, this doesn’t have to be the case.
+Stories of people falling into massive debt due to reckless spending are everywhere.

 When used responsibly, credit cards can be a valuable tool.
 They offer convenience, security, and rewards.
 The key is to understand how to use them without building debt.